 If you have pages, posts, or content on your website that no one visits at all, you should delete and/or redirect those pages.

-To find the content that gets no visitors at all, go to Google Analytics, and adjust the view to show you the last couple of years, and then go to: Behaviour > Site Content > and Landing Pages, and then lastly, sort by Sessions.
+- In Google Analytics Universal Analytics, first, adjust the date range to show the last 2 years, and then, go to: Reports > Site Content > and Landing Pages, change the Rows value in the bottom right to a higher number than 10, and then lastly, sort by Sessions.
 This view will show you the content on your website that has the least amount of traffic.

 All of these lower quality pages should be either straight up deleted, deleted and redirected to another similar topic, or combined with another piece of content.